Lux-Ferre/mixed-messages/README.md

 >The [adjective], [adjective] [noun] [verb] [preposition] the [adjective] [noun].

->eg "A quick brown fox jumps over the lazy dog."
+e.g. "A quick brown fox jumps over the lazy dog."